 Strengthening Communities Through Awareness and Advocacy for Early Detection

-1: Women aged 40-49 in Manitoba cannot self-refer for a screening mammogram and
+Women aged 40-44 in Manitoba cannot self-refer for a screening mammogram until December 2026;

-2: Women with dense breasts cannot access additional breast cancer screening
+Women with dense breasts cannot access additional breast cancer screening.

 Seventeen percent of breast cancers are found in women in their 40s.